-6.4.
+6.3.
 Sewer System Management Plan Availability

-The Enrollee’s updated Sewer System Management Plan must be maintained at the Enrollee’s offices and facilities and must be available on the Enrollee’s internet homepage in a format accessible to the public.
+The Enrollee’s updated Sewer System Management Plan must be maintained for public inspection at the Enrollee’s offices and facilities and must be available to the public through CIWQS and/or on the Enrollee’s website, in accordance with section 3.8.
+(Sewer System Management Plan Reporting Requirements) of Attachment E1 (Notification, Monitoring, Reporting and Recordkeeping Requirements) of this General Order.

-6.5.
+6.4.
 Entry and Inspection